Lupe Fiasco's Food & Liquor: Artwork

-Reception
+Reception and legacy

 Critical response

 Food & Liquor received widespread acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 83, based on 20 reviews.
 Several writers lauded the lyrical content on the album.
 Nathan Rabin of The A.V.
 Club praised the album, saying that Fiasco "masterfully melds his peerless storytelling gifts with his idiosyncratic passion for skateboarding, fantasy, and incisive sociopolitical commentary".
 He also noted that Fiasco "boldly expand[ed] the parameters of mainstream hip-hop".
 Sarah Godfrey of The Washington Post hailed the album as a "masterpiece of responsible rap".
 Darryl Sterdan of Jam! called the album "one of the sharpest and smartest hip-hop discs" of 2006, while Andy Kellman of AllMusic argued that "Food and Liquor just might be the steadiest and most compelling rap album of 2006".
 Stylus Magazine's Josh Love felt that it benefits greatly from Fiasco's impressive rapping and subtlety, which he found to be characteristics that are "incredibly rare in hip-hop in 2006".
 Sean Fennessey of Pitchfork was less enthusiastic and said that although Fiasco's raps are abundant with "wit and double meaning", the album's biggest flaw is his inability to write memorable hooks, which are instead "blandly-sung, unmemorable couplets".

 Commercial performance

 Food & Liquor debuted at number eight on the Billboard 200, selling 81,000 copies in its first week.
-As of January 2008, it went on to sell 325,000 copies in the United States, as of September 22 of 2021 the album is certified gold.
+As of January 2008, it went on to sell 325,000 copies in the United States.
+As of September 22, 2021, the album is certified gold by the RIAA.